Eat the rich

 Steps

 Having been told that we’re not showing how the individual bits of our research connect a few times over the past few weeks, we decided to show how each step led to the next through a flow chart.
-Entering the last week of the project, we were starting to think about our final presentation, for which we wanted to communicate our process clearly.

 Figure 1.
 Steps with learnings flow chart